-Our solutions consist of our highly-specialized, cloud-based software integrated with our proprietary, internet-enabled sensors and connected through third-party communication networks.
+All of our solutions are based on our highly-specialized, cloud-based software.
+In the case of our gunshot detection solutions, ShotSpotter Flex, ShotSpotter SecureCampus and ShotSpotter SiteSecure, the software is integrated with our proprietary, internet-enabled sensors and connected through third-party communication networks.
 We brand our solutions based on particular use cases and target customers as follows:

 - ShotSpotter Flex.
-ShotSpotter Flex, our public safety solution, serves cities and municipalities seeking to identify, locate and deter persistent, localized gun violence by incorporating a real-time gunshot detection system into their policing systems. - SST SecureCampus.
-SST SecureCampus helps the law enforcement and security personnel serving universities, colleges and other educational institutions mitigate risk and enhance security by notifying authorities and first responders of an active-shooter event almost immediately. - ShotSpotter SiteSecure.
+ShotSpotter Flex, a public safety solution, serves cities and municipalities seeking to identify, locate and deter persistent, localized gun violence by incorporating a real-time gunshot detection system into their policing systems. - ShotSpotter Missions.
+This cloud-based patrol management solution uses artificial intelligence-driven analysis to help police departments strategically plan patrol missions and tactics for more effective crime deterrence.
+The system provides: crime forecasting and mission planning to enable more precise deployment of patrol resources, and report on mission activity and tactics for command staff.

+- ShotSpotter SecureCampus.
+ShotSpotter SecureCampus helps the law enforcement and security personnel serving universities, colleges and other educational institutions mitigate risk and enhance security by notifying authorities and first responders of an active-shooter event, involving outdoor gunfire, almost immediately, and provide "dome of protection" outside the campus where our coverage areas extends. - ShotSpotter SiteSecure.
 ShotSpotter SiteSecure is designed to serve customers such as corporations trying to safeguard their facilities and public agencies focused on protecting critical infrastructure, including train stations, airports and freeways.